feabhas/docker-host/README.md

 ```
 ./build.sh test
 ```

 Tests are only run on a successful build of the application and all tests.

-You can also use `cmake` or `ctest` directly.
+You can also use `cmake` or `ctest` commands directly.

-If a test won't compile the main application will still have been built.
-You can temporarily rename the `tests` directory to stop CMake building the tests, but make sure you run a `./build.sh reset` to regenerate the build scripts.

 # C/C++ Versions

 The build system supports compiling against different versions of C and C++ with the default set in `MakeLists.txt` as C11 and C++17.
 The `build.sh` and `build-one.sh` scripts accept a version option to choose a different language option.

-For example, to compile for:
-   * C99 add the option `--c99` (or `--C99`) or for
+To compile against C99 add the option `--c99 (or --C99) or for C++20 add --cpp20 (or --c++20 --C++20 --CPP20).
-   * C++23 add `--cpp23` (or `--c++23` `--C++23` `--CPP23`)

-# C++20 Modules
+## C++20 Modules

 Support for compiling C++ modules is enabled by creating a file `Modules.txt` in the `src` folder and defining each module filename on a separate line in this file.
-The build will always use GNU Make to ensure modules are compiled in the order defined in the `Modules.txt` file.
+The build ensures modules are compiled in the order defined in the `Modules.txt` file and before the main `src` files.
 Following MSVC and VS Code conventions the modules should be defined in `*.ixx` files.

 # Disclaimer